 Seller’s discretionary earnings is a common cash flow multiple used in valuing small business transactions.
-It starts by computing the company’s operating profit and adding back potential expenses that may not be incurred by a new owner.
+It starts by computing the company’s operating profit and adding back potential expenses the new owner may not incur.
 These expenses may include the owner’s compensation, the owner’s personal expenses, and other expenses such as non-recurring or non-related business items.

 Average EBITDA Multiple range in 2020: 3.85x-4.78x

 The average EBITDA multiples for liquor stores in 2020 range between 3.85-4.78x.
-This multiple is applied to EBITDA for a business to derive an implied value of the business.
+Applying this multiple to EBITDA derives an implied value of the liquor store.
 The calculation is as follows: